tombetthauser/heroku-slap/README.md

   /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --headless --disable-gpu --dump-dom https://YOURHEROKUSITE1.com
   /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --headless --disable-gpu --dump-dom https://YOURHEROKUSITE2.com
   # add your other heroku projects here by repeating the above line as many times as you want
+  # note that this includes an absolute path that goes inside your Google Chrome application folder
+  # this should work for a Mac but make sure that path is valid
   sleep 1700
 done
 ```